nkchakra/Case_LFG/README.ISAAC.txt

+10/12/2018
+Gantt Chart says I should be working on Post functionality.
+Built the basic framework; since we don't have the main page built yet, wrote the post framework directly on the welcome page (will port over to main page when done).
+When the backend is set up ,I'll work on posting the data to the backend (I've set up framework for fetching data).
+Ideally, what will happen is that you will enter all the data in the create post; it will go to backend data tables; backend sends it back; it prints out on mainpage.
+I'll be setting this up next week/if nikhil sets up the backend.
+Added Results.js to main page as component, so search filter works.
+For now, I've just been working with dummy objects that I create, so hopefully when nikhil sets everything up, I'll just have to make a slight few changes.
+Created Post.js, modified Feed.js, modified Results.js

 10/5/2018
 Gantt Chart says I should be working on implementing filter functionality.
 For now, I'm working on a dummy React Object in order to do basic search filtering.
 When we fully implement backend's data tables, I will adjust the script accordingly